ETIAS for South Koreans 2026: Complete Guide

 6 Receive your decision.
 Most approved within minutes.
 A small percentage may require manual review up to 30 days.
 Apply well before travel.

 ⚠️ Scam Warning: ETIAS is not yet live.
 Any website currently claiming to process ETIAS applications for Koreans is not legitimate.
-Only apply through the official EU portal once the system launches in Q4 2026.
+With the launch pushed to a likely 2027, scam sites will remain a problem for longer.
+Only apply through the official EU portal once the system launches.

 Which Countries Require ETIAS?